-This is a understandable concern that customers have.
-While you may be weary of sending in your valuable scrap catalytic converter in fear of being taken advantage of, Rockaway Recycling – RRCats is a reliable, trustworthy company.
+This is an understandable concern that customers have.
+While you may be wary of sending in your valuable scrap catalytic converter in fear of being taken advantage of, Rockaway Recycling – RRCats is a reliable, trustworthy company.

 Open since 1977, our family-operated business has decades of trust and reliability in the scrap industry.
 We suggest taking a look at our Google Reviews online and hear what our customers have said about us in the past.

 How long should it take to get paid?